wp-plugins/loop-post-navigation-links/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Requires at least: 2.6
-Tested up to: 3.4
+Tested up to: 3.5
-Stable tag: 1.6.3
+Stable tag: 2.0
-Version: 1.6.3
+Version: 2.0

 Template tags (for use in single.php) to create post navigation loop (previous to first post is last post; next/after last post is first post).

 == Description ==

-Template tags (for use in single.php) to create post navigation loop (previous to first post is last post; next/after last post is first post).
+This plugin provides two template tags for use in single.php to create a post navigation loop, whereby previous to the first post is the last post, and after the last post is first post.
+Basically, when you're on the last post and you click to go to the next post, the link takes you to the first post.
+Likewise, if you're on the first post and click to go to the previous post, the link takes you to the last post.

-The function `next_or_loop_post_link()` is identical to WordPress's `next_post_link()` in every way except when called on the last post in the navigation sequence, in which case it links back to the first post in the navigation sequence.
+The function `c2c_next_or_loop_post_link()` is identical to WordPress's `next_post_link()` in every way except when called on the last post in the navigation sequence, in which case it links back to the first post in the navigation sequence.

-The function `previous_or_loop_post_link()` is identical to WordPress's `previous_post_link()` in every way except when called on the first post in the navigation sequence, in which case it links back to the last post in the navigation sequence.
+The function `c2c_previous_or_loop_post_link()` is identical to WordPress's `previous_post_link()` in every way except when called on the first post in the navigation sequence, in which case it links back to the last post in the navigation sequence.

 Useful for providing a looping link of posts, such as for a portfolio, or to continually present pertinent posts for visitors to continue reading.